Registration is now open for the Marshall University Homecoming Parade, which is set for Thursday, Oct. 18, at 6 p.m.

 Marshall University’s Special Collections department will host Dr. Michael Bonner, nationally known Civil War author, for two lectures.
 He will speak on the topic “The Blockade in the Civil War” Thursday, Sept.
 13, on the Huntington campus.

-Five graduates of Marshall University’s W. Page Pitt School of Journalism and Mass Communications (SOJMC) are being inducted into the school’s Hall of Fame.
+Tickets are available for the Sept.
+21 ceremony to honor five graduates of Marshall University’s W. Page Pitt School of Journalism and Mass Communications (SOJMC) who are being inducted into the school’s Hall of Fame.

 Marshall University’s annual Constitution Week celebration kicks off Monday, Sept.
 10, and runs through Monday, Sept.
 24.